hturnbull93/spreddit/README.md

 main();
 ```

 The `main` function is used to be able to wrap the await.
-Imported from `constants.ts` are the environmental variables for the database, and one that indiciates if `NODE_ENV` is `production`.
+Imported from `constants.ts` are the environmental variables for the database, and one that indicates if `NODE_ENV` is `production`.

 ### Post Entity